wangziqi2013/wangziqi2013.github.io/_posts/2019-03-18-efficient-support-of-pos-indep-on-nvm.markdown

 is that programmers must be able to use the non-volatile pointer in the same way (except declaration) as a volatile pointer.
 To achieve this, the compiler must be able to infer type information of the non-volatile pointers, and whenever they are beging assigned or dereferenced, a special routine for type conversion is called automatically by the compiler.

+Off-holders are pointer variables that store an offset value.
+Instead of using an second variable or environmental value as its "base variable", as is the case for based pointers, an off-holder pointer uses its own address as the base, and stores the offset from its own address to the target address.
+Note that since off-holder pointers must have an address, they can only be used as l-values.
+In addition, off-holder pointers cannot be used as local variables, because the storage for the pointer itself will change when the copy is made.
+Although the paper does not mention this explicitly, off-holders can only be declared for pointer fields whose nodes are stored on the NVM.
+When reading